charleennewland/blog/maturity_model.md

 # Unlocking the Potential of an Operational Excellence Maturity Model
-## Part III Achieving Operational Excellence: A Step-by-Step Approach to Maturity
+## Part III.
+Achieving Operational Excellence: A Step-by-Step Approach to Maturity

 >[Charleen Newland](http://newlandcharleen.com/)<br/>